St. Patrick's Day Savannah

-Insider’s Guide to St Patrick’s Day in Savannah, GA
+Insider’s Guide to St Patrick’s Day in Savannah

-The official Savannah St. Patrick’s Day festivities will kick off Saturday, March 17, and continue throughout the weekend.
-Details on the 193rd Savannah St. Patrick’s Day Parade and additional St. Patrick’s Day festivities will be announced as the event gets closer.
+The official Savannah St. Patrick’s Day festivities will kick off Friday, March 13, and continue throughout the weekend.
+The 195th Savannah St. Patrick’s Day Parade will take place Tuesday, March 17.
 We will continue to keep you updated on the latest St. Patrick’s Day announcements, so check back here often for the latest.
 We hope you’ll join us for one of the most anticipated Savannah events of the year.
 Erin Go Bragh!

 St. Patrick’s Day Parade

 The 2020 Savannah St. Patrick’s Day Parade will take place on Saturday, March 17, 2020, and will begin promptly at 10:15 am.
 Join the fun at this exciting display of spirited floats, cars, bands, and performers in Downtown Savannah.
 To view the official 2020 Parade Route, click here.
 Be sure to reserve your viewing spot early in the day, as many locals and visitors alike will begin lining up early.
 Our recommended best place for watching the parade is in the famous historic Savannah squares, but spots fill up fast, so plan to get there early.
 Spectators will not be allowed to set up items any earlier than 6 am.

 The City of Savannah will offer bleacher seating again this year throughout the parade route for $30-$45 per person, depending on your preferred viewing location and date of purchase.
 Corporate seating is also available that accommodates 50 people.
 To reserve bleacher seating, please visit the Parade Committee website.

 Savannah St. Patrick’s Day Rules

 We want everyone to have a memorable and fun St. Patrick’s Day in Savannah, but there are a few rules to keep in mind during your stay: